xword/java-npm-gradle-integration-example/README.md

 ### Create `java-app` project

 Generate a Spring Boot application using [Spring Initializr](https://start.spring.io/), with `Web` dependency and Gradle as build type.
-Place the generated project under `java-npm-integration` directory.
+Place the generated project under `java-npm-gradle-integration-example` directory.

 ### Create `npm-app` project

-Generate `npm-app` React application using [create-react-app](https://github.com/facebook/create-react-app) under `java-npm-integration` directory.
+Generate `npm-app` React application using [create-react-app](https://github.com/facebook/create-react-app) under `java-npm-gradle-integration-example` directory.

-## Adapt `java-app` to be Gradle subproject of `java-npm-integration`
+## Adapt `java-app` to be Gradle subproject of `java-npm-gradle-integration-example`

 Remove `gradle` directory, `gradlew`, `gradlew.bat` and `settings.gradle` files from `java-app` as they are provided by the root project.